johnsonjh/cpm386/README.md

 ## Contributing

 * Do **not** open pull requests with large amounts of LLM‑generated code.
-  These will almost certainly be immediately rejected.
+  These will be immediately rejected.

 * There is currently **no** AI‑generated code in the repository, as this project is intended to be as much of a learning experience for me as